Chart Color Schemes

 Madeley - Darch is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Madeley - Darch, as per the latest Census, consisted of 91.2% houses and 8.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-This is compared to Perth metro's 91.2% houses and 8.9% other dwellings.
-Home ownership in Madeley - Darch stood at 28.2%, with the rest being mortgaged (55.7%) or rented (16.1%).
-The median monthly mortgage repayment was $2,000, above Perth metro's average of $1,898.
-The median weekly rent in Madeley - Darch was recorded at $450, compared to Perth metro's $350.
-Nationally, Madeley - Darch's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Madeley-Darch's dwelling structures, as per the latest Census, consisted of 91.2% houses and 8.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+Perth metro had 92.2% houses and 7.8% other dwellings.
+Home ownership in Madeley-Darch was 28.2%, with mortgaged dwellings at 55.7% and rented ones at 16.1%.
+The median monthly mortgage repayment was $2,000, higher than Perth metro's $1,898.
+Median weekly rent in the area was $450, compared to Perth metro's $350.
+Nationally, Madeley-Darch's mortgage repayments exceeded the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing